 In accordance with the literature on this issue, we have defined efficiency as the distance to the efficient frontier.
 The closer a firm to the frontier, the larger its level of efficiency.
 Firms on the frontier register the largest level of efficiency, 1, by construction.

 Figure 1 illustrates these ideas.
-The frontier (solid line) represents optimal combinations of inputs and outputs.
+Let us assume that a particular technology transforms an input x into an output y.
+The frontier (solid line) represents optimal combinations of inputs (x) and outputs.
 It is immediate to notice that B provides more output than A, yB > yA, while using the same amount of input since xA= xB.
 Alternatively, D and E produce the same output, yD = yE, but firm D consumes a smaller amount of input than E, xD < xE.
 Hence B is more efficent than A and D is more efficient than E.

 These ideas may sound very familiar.
 Aren’t they the cornestones of Microeconomics?
 Yes and no. It is obvious that this notion of efficiency is akin to that of productivity, with just one additional detail: in the DEA framework efficiency is normalized or computed in relative terms, i.e. with respect to the frontier, in turn encompassed by those firms that achieve the maximum level.